 The Perfect Itinerary

 We like to leave Sydney at around 8am to avoid traffic and to get in a full day.
 If you need to take a break and stretch your legs along the way and grab a coffee, we suggest stopping off half way at the Hydro Majestic in the Blue Mountains to soak in the stunning views of the Megalong Valley.
 We then arrive in Mudgee at lunch time.
 I like to stop off at one of the wineries on the way into Mudgee for a bite to eat.
 Both Logan’s and Moothi Estate offer fantastic views with wine tastings and lunch platters 7 days a week.
 Other great wineries on the way into Mudgee are Skimstone, First Ridge and Burrundulla.
+Another great restaurant to visit on the way in is Our Chow which is located at Burrundulla Wines.
 We do a quick grocery shop (S & S Meats is great for the BBQ and if you stop into Mudgee Tourist Information Centre they sell lots of local produce).
-You must go to High Valley Mudgee Cheese for some tastings and to grab some cheese.
+You must go to High Valley Mudgee Cheese for some tastings and to grab some cheese which is located next to the Cellar by Gilbert which offers amazing food and sharing boards.
 The last chance to grab some Mudgee wine before you reach Glenayr Farm is Burnbrae.
 We arrive at the farm by about 4pm, in time to unpack, get settled, light the fire (during allowed times) and watch the sunset with a Mudgee wine and cheese platter and a simple BBQ or something we’ve grabbed in Mudgee.

 If were heading home on a Sunday, on our way, we pop into Burnbrae for their Sunday Pizzas followed by a little bit of retail therapy in Mudgee.